henrylevesque/rpi_data_collection/Hardware_Instructions.md

 Happy data collection!

 ####
-Note: Purchasing links on this page may be affiliate links that help support this project.
+Note: Amazon purchase links have been removed.
+STL files for 3D printing are available on Printables.com.
+Please source electronics from your preferred supplier.